adamamiller/GettingStarted/README.md

 Your name should be written on your "profile" page, which you can reach by going to the [GitHub home page](https://github.com/) and clicking on the little icon in the very top right hand corner of the page.
-It's a good idea to enter your full name (and preferably some other public details about yourself) so that peeple can find you and communicate with you on GitHub.
+It's a good idea to enter your full name (and preferably some other public details about yourself) so that people can find you and communicate with you on GitHub.

 You are here because `git` and GitHub are incredibly useful research tools, that are well worth your time learning.